kid-yume/spike/README.md

 ### Adding users to the Group
-Spike supports adding other users to the group(Check comptibility if they qualify)  If the group is public everybody can send a message to spike that brings new users to the fun.
+Spike supports adding other users to the group(Check comptibility if they qualify)  If the group is public everybody can send a message to spike that brings new users to the fun.  <br />
 `spike register 5555555555 bobbyfresh`

 ### Change Username
+Spike allows you to update how your username appears in chat.
-`spike change username traderBobby📈📉‼️`
+`spike change username traderBobby📈💯📉`

 ### Muting messages from users
-Spike allows you to mute the chat and later you will be able to exclude to certain users as well `spike mute chat all`
+Spike allows you to mute the chat and later you will be able to exclude to certain users as well <br />
+`spike mute chat all`

 ### Getting alerts for Symbols
-Spike can keep an eye on a symbol and give you a play by based on time duration `spike add AAPL watchlist`
+Spike can keep an eye on a symbol and give you a play by based on time duration.
+Spike can update you on the minute, hour, or day.
+Depending on how you would like.
+Currently this feature will not be widely available.  <br />
+`spike add AAPL hourly watchlist`